michaelmarty/UniDec/readme.md

 python -m venv venv --system-site-packages
 ```

-If you're on an x86_64 machine and step 1 did not throw any errors, then you
-will likely be able to proceed with the Pip install as shown above, as there
-is a compiled version of the UniDec engine binary in `unidec/bin/unideclinux`.
-If you are on an Arm or other non-x86_64 system, or if running UniDec from
-within the GUI throws errors (in the terminal window), you may need to recompile
-the UniDec engine:
+Published wheels include the UniDec engine for x86_64 and ARM64 Linux; ARM64
+installation is tested with Python 3.13.
+On another architecture, or if running
+UniDec from the GUI reports a native engine error, recompile the engine:

     ./unidec/src/compilelinux.sh